postmanlabs/postman-code-generators/codegens/libcurl/README.md

     * `indentCount` - Integer denoting count of indentation required
     * `trimRequestBody` - Boolean denoting whether to trim request body fields
     * `protocol` - String denoting the protocol type used in the request
     * `multiLine` - Boolean denoting whether to get the request in single or multiple lines
+    * `useMimeType` - Boolean denoting whether to use mime type format to post formdata

 * `callback` - callback function with first parameter as error and second parameter as string for code snippet